anjaliprt/ChatWithDocs/README.md

 - **Hugging Face embeddings**
 - **Chroma** as a vector database
-- **Streamlit UI** for an interactive chat interface You can upload any `.pdf` or `.txt` file and ask natural language questions about it.
+- **Streamlit UI** for an interactive chat interface

+You can upload any `.pdf` or `.txt` file and ask natural language questions about it.

 ---

 ## 🚀 Features
-📄 Load PDF or TXT documents
+- ✅ Load PDF or TXT documents
-🧩 Chunk and embed with Hugging Face model
+- ✅ Chunk and embed with Hugging Face model
-⚙️ Store and retrieve context using Chroma
+- ✅ Store and retrieve context using Chroma
-💬 Query using Groq LLM (e.g., `llama3` family)
+- ✅ Query using Groq LLM (Llama-3.1-8B-Instant)
-🎨 UI for an interactive chatting experience.
+- ✅ UI for an interactive chatting experience.

 ---

 ## 🧩 Prerequisites